psurukuc/psurukuc.github.io/_projects/CUORE.md

 ---
 layout: project
 title: CUORE
-description: I work on the CUORE and CUPID neutrinoless double beta decay experiments to disentagle the nature of neutrinos.
+description: CUORE and CUPID are designed to decipher the nature of neutrinos by searching for neutrinoless double beta decay process.
+My focus on these experiments has been to enhance the sensitivity through cosmogenic backgeround reduction and the improvement of detector resolution through noise reduction.
-snapshot: ks;djfklsdfgjkljsdfgkljfsglk;j
 img: /assets/img/CUORE_logo.png
 img2: /assets/img/CUPID_logo.png
 importance: 2
 category: Neutrinoless Double Beta Decay
 ---

-CUORE and CUPID are designed to decipher the nature of neutrinos by searching for neutrinoless double beta decay process.
-My focus on these experiments has been to enhance their sensitivity  by (i) improving the detector resolution by mitigating sources of noise (ii) reducing backgrounds by tagging cosmogenic backgrounds.

 \ndbd~is an exceedingly rare process---much longer than the age of the Universe---requiring experiments with extremely low backgrounds and a superior detector resolution.
 The Cryogenic Underground Observatory for Rare Events~(CUORE) experiment, a world leading low-background \ndbd~search experiment, has been collecting data since 2017 and recently placed the best limits on the half-life of $^{130}$Te isotope~\cite{CUORE_1}.